freeCodeCamp/freeCodeCamp/docs/FAQ.md

 3. Finally, we give priority to pull requests which follow our recommended guidelines.
    - Did you follow the pull request checklist?
    - Did you give your pull request a meaningful title?

+### How can I help review pull requests that are ready for quality assurance and approval?

+You can review PRs that need to be checked for quality assurance using [this page](https://github.com/freeCodeCamp/freeCodeCamp/pulls?q=is%3Aopen+is%3Apr+-label%3A%22status%3A+blocked%22+-label%3A%22status%3A+merge+conflict%22+status%3Asuccess+draft%3Afalse), which will have the following filters applied:

+- ready for review (not-draft)
+- do not have a merge conflict
+- are not blocked
+- have all status checks in green

 ### I am stuck on something that is not included in this documentation.